ecmwf/pdbufr/docs/guide/bufr_primer.rst

 The ``internationalDataSubCategory`` is a numeric code defined by WMO and published in the `Common Code Table C-13 <https://github.com/wmo-im/CCT/blob/master/C13.csv>`_.
 There is also the ``dataSubCategory`` key defined by local automatic data processing (ADP) centres and not by WMO and according to the WMO BUFR manual::

-    ..
-The local data sub-category is maintained for backwards-compatibility with BUFR editions 0-3, since many ADP centres have made extensive use of such values in the past.
-The international data sub-category introduced with BUFR edition 4 is intended to provide a mechanism for better understanding of the overall nature and intent of messages exchanged between ADP centres.
-These two values (i.e. local sub-category and international sub-category) are intended to be supplementary to one another, so both may be used within a particular BUFR message.
+    The local data sub-category is maintained for backwards-compatibility with BUFR editions 0-3,since many ADP centres have made extensive use of such values in the past.
+The internationaldata sub-category introduced with BUFR edition 4 is intended to provide a mechanism for better understanding of the overall nature and intent of messages exchanged between ADP centres.
+These two values (i.e. local sub-category and internationalsub-category) are intended to be supplementary to one another, so both may be used within a particular BUFR message.

 unexpandedDescriptor
 +++++++++++++++++++++